Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game8_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong and specific, making 'Romance' identifiable.
-However, the misinformed clues are weak, and the fake clues are very effective, which could lead to a slightly higher difficulty if a player over-relies on the misinformed clues or is strongly misled by the fake ones.
-Overall, a balanced difficulty.
+**Reasoning:** The informed clues are strong and specific enough to lead to the correct answer, while the fake clues are well-crafted to misdirect to the incorrect choices.
+The misinformed clues are a bit weak in their ambiguity, which slightly lowers the overall difficulty from a perfect 3, but the balance between informed and fake is good.

 ---